womogenes/python_chatroom_client/README.md

 If you submit a correct string, the server rewards you some coins, and a new block is added to the blockchain with your name in it and the hash that starts with a lot of zeroes.

-#### Store
+### Store
 With your earned coins, you can buy things!
 There's not a lot of things you can buy right now.
-Right now, you can buy admin power (described above) with 1000 coins.
-(We might change the price.)
+Right now, you can buy admin powers and cookies.
+Cookies do nothing; they're for fun and for you to lessen your coins.

 If you have suggestions for improving this system, please email us!
 We'd love to hear your ideas.
 In the future, we're thinking of adding a casino and a stock market.